cympatic/stub/README.md

 }
 ```

-Override the `CreateHost` of the [WebApplicationFactory](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1) to configure the baseaddress of the used external service.
+Override the `CreateHost` of the [WebApplicationFactory](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1) to configure the base address of the used external service.
 ``` C#
 protected override IHost CreateHost(IHostBuilder builder) {